Brewtarget/brewtarget/dev-doc/BtPage.markdown

 ### Helper classes
 #### PageTableStyle object
+***THIS IS NOT IMPLEMENTED YET***
->Create this style as you wish( read 'can') and then add it to the PageTable object to style the tables output on screen.
+Create this style as you wish( read 'can') and then add it to the PageTable object to style the tables output on screen.
+*NOTE: this does nothing to the output on screen/paper/file yet, it's an idea of implementing style to printout/pdfs but need more thought.

 #### PageTableColumn object
->defines a column with attributes ina table. see [PageTable](#pagetable-object).
+defines a column with attributes ina table. see [PageTable](#pagetable-object).

 ### Enums and Flags